 Since 2013, we’ve focused on improving our model, developing stronger curriculum, engaging more industry experts as mentors, judges, and advisers, and learning about our programs’ impact – and how to deepen it.
-In 2018, we launched an AI challenge for Families, and reached 13 countries in our first season.

 We’re still learning and growing, and we hope you’ll join us.